There are plenty more than five worth seeing, but references to these films remain a part of popular culture. Watching them is still a pleasure.

 Stella is coarse and uncouth, and lucky enough to marry a society catch while he’s on the rebound.
 She’s not a particularly good wife, but her dedication to her only daughter is unparalleled.
 Barbara Stanwyck gives a wonderful performance in this tearjerker, one that raises more questions than it answers.

-Okay, this one isn’t about moms — nor is about Henry Orient, played by Peter Sellers.
+Okay, this one isn’t about moms–nor is about Henry Orient, played by Peter Sellers.
 It’s about two young teen girls, played by Tippy Walker and Merrie Spaeth in their first film roles.
 The girls, Val and Marian, are, to use one of their own words, fantabolous in this heartwarming story.
-But adding to the charm are Phyllis Thaxter, as the compassionate, generous mom of Marian, Bibi Osterwald as her live-in best friend (in other words and by some accounts, Marian has two moms), and Angela Lansbury as Val’s self-absorbed, socially-conscious mother.
+But adding to the charm are Phyllis Thaxter, as the compassionate, generous mom of Marian, Bibi Osterwald as her live-in best friend (by some accounts, Marian has two moms), and Angela Lansbury as Val’s self-absorbed, socially-conscious mother.
 Tom Bosley plays Lansbury’s long-suffering husband and father of Val.
 This is a wonderful film you will want to watch again and again.

 Myrna Loy took a step down to a supporting character role in this post-war classic, but her portrayal of the long-suffering wife of alcoholic husband Fredric March and mother of love-struck daughter Teresa Wright makes her one of the most beloved moms of classic films.
 This movie shines in every aspect, and Myrna Loy is one of the brightest spots.